 v11 The Data Quality Committee approves rules 3-4 times per year, and XBRL US Members who participate in the Center for Data Quality and provide filing software to clients must be certified each time new rules are approved by the Committee.
 Center for Data Quality software providers earn DQC certification for a release by […more]

 Get serious about data quality.
 Become an XBRL US SEC Filer Member.

 At this meeting, industry leaders will participate in discussions and plans for developing guidance and rules for use by public companies complying with the XBRL requirements of the US Securities and Exchange Commission.
 Learn about the Data Quality Committee.

-In the current public exposure period of rules and guidance for public company filers, the Data Quality Committee seeks comment on the materials through Tuesday, September 5, 2017.
+The Data Quality Committee (DQC) seeks comment on three new rules in version 13 of the DQC Rules for SEC filings through Thursday, September 17, 2020.
 XBRL US Members and public company personnel can use our secure service to check their filings with approved and public exposure rules.

-The XBRL US Center for Data Quality kicked off its fourth public exposure period on June 30 and the comment period closes on August 15.
-The 45-day review period includes two new rules – Reversed Calculation and Dimensional Equivalents – as well as additions to the existing Negative Values rule.
-Investors, analysts, public company accountants, […more]
+The XBRL US Center for Data Quality kicked off its twelfth public exposure period on April 15 and the comment period closes on June 1, 2020.
+The 45-day review period includes freely available, proposed rules.
+The Data Quality Committee seeks comment on three new automated validation rules.
+Investors, analysts, public company accountants, data aggregators, tool […more]